sushilks/kumojs/README.md

 ## To setup you configuraiton file.
 ---------
-This is needed to download your configuration form the cloud.
+This step is important step, this is what creates the configuraiton file that has all the information about the units.
+The CLI mode and the server mode will use this file to work.
+When you run this, the script connects to the cloud and downloads the configuration.
+(Hopefully This is not going to be disabled by the cloud folks).
 The download files will be stored in kumo.cfg

 ```
 > npm run config